cronologic-de/ndigo5g_babel/ug_example/README.md

 - Visual Studio 2019 or later
 - [C++ CMake tools for Windows](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio#installation)

-  You can install these from the _Visual Studio Installer_ under _Desktop development with C++_.
+  You can install them from the _Visual Studio Installer_ under _Desktop development with C++_.

 **Open and configure the project**